Towards Causality-Aware Inferring: A Sequential Discriminative Approach for Medical Diagnosis

 \section{Experiments}

+To justify the effectiveness of our CA-MDA, we mainly focus on answering the following questions: \textbf{1)} \emph{Is the propensity-based patient simulator better at answering counterfactual symptom inquiries?
+(Reducing default-answer bias)} \textbf{2)} \emph{Does the progressive assurance agent achieve better in-distribution and out-of-distribution diagnostic performance?
+(Reducing distributional inquiry bias)} \textbf{3)} \emph{Does the decision threshold mechanism bring about a more robust diagnosing process?} More converging curves, hyperparameter analysis, and extended experiments are presented in Appendix C. For better understanding, we also provide numerical running examples in Appendix D.

-In this section, we evaluate our CSMAD on two MAD benchmarks, \emph{i.e.}, MuZhi~(\textbf{MZ}) \cite{wei2018task} composed of 586 training and 142 test records with 66 symptoms and 4 diseases; DingXiang~(\textbf{DX}) \cite{xu2019end} composed of 423 training and 104 test records with 41 symptoms and 5 diseases.
-More \jf{details about the benchmarks are placed in Appendix C.1.} $\mathcal{P}^{\rm train}$ and $\mathcal{P}^{\rm all}$ denote the patient simulators organized by the training records and all records~(records for training and testing) respectively.
+\textbf{Dataset.} We perform extensive and comprehensive evaluations on two MDA benchmarks, \emph{i.e.}, MuZhi~(\textbf{MZ}) \cite{wei2018task} composed of 586 training and 142 test records with 66 symptoms and 4 diseases; DingXiang~(\textbf{DX}) \cite{xu2019end} composed of 423 training and 104 test records with 41 symptoms and 5 diseases.
+More details about the benchmarks are placed in Appendix C. $\mathcal{P}^{\rm train}$ and $\mathcal{P}^{\rm all}$ denote the patient simulators organized by the training records and all records~(for training and testing) respectively.
 For instance, $\mathcal{P}^{\rm train}_{\rm PBPS}$ represents the PBPS using training records in a benchmark to interact with the agent.
-In our experiments, we seek to answer the following questions: \textbf{1)} \emph{Is the propensity-based patient simulator able to generate more informative and disease-related answers for counterfactual symptom inquiries?} \textbf{2)} \emph{How data-efficient and robust of our P2A in comparison with other baselines?}

-\jf{Unless stated otherwise, all evaluation results are calculated by averaging the results from \textbf{five runs} with different random seeds.
-The standard deviation is provided in each table and plot~(shadow areas)}.